m0ru/bak/02_problemdescription.md

 As you can see, this way of specifying triples, called N-Triples, isn't exactly developer-friendly; the subjects (`.../need/ow14asq0gqsb` and `_:b0`) are repeated and large parts of the URIs are duplicate.
-The short-URIs starting with an underscore (e.g.
+The short URIs starting with an underscore (e.g.
-`_:b0` are called blank-nodes and don't have meaning outside of a document and can reoccur in other documents as opposed to Unique Ressource Identifiers.
+`_:b0` are called blank-nodes and don't have meaning outside of a document and can reoccur in other documents as opposed to Unique Resource Identifiers.
 There's also a convention that when using URLs used as subject-URIs (e.g.
 <https://node.matchat.org/won/resource/need/ow14asq0gqsb>) it should be possible to access these to get a document with the triples for that subject.

 There are several other markup-languages respectively serialization-formats